muyangshi/GEV_ScaleMixture/notebook.md

 ## TODOs

-- [ ] Run the stationary model until convergence
-- [ ] Posterior summaries
-  - QQplot of the out-of-sample sites
-  - Predictive log-likelihood of those testing sites

 ## Nov.
+19 Tuesday Meeting

+## Nov.
 12 Tuesday Meeting with Ben/Likun/Mark

+Note:

+- [x] Make the double spaced version of the paper on the original Overleaf
+  - Ben and Likun both have paid Overleaf account
+  - [x] Make the edits that we made to the original main.tex today
+  - [x] Change word colors
+  - All necessary files and figures have been “flattened” and now reside directly under the root directory of the LaTeX project.
+Previously, our figures and .tex sections were nested within individual folders, but since arXiv needs a flattened structure, I made this adjustment.
+  - main.tex: “the main branch.”
+This file contains the single-spaced, original version of the full paper, including the edits we discussed during today’s meeting.
+  - main_SBSS.tex: a “fork from the main branch.”
+This is the double-spaced version intended for the SBSS submission.
+Please use this file for any edits and shrinkings that are specific to the SBSS submission process.

+- [ ] Make predictive log-likelihood for the stationary model
+  - Ben: use the first 3,000 iterations as burn in
+  - Predictive log-likelihood of those testing sites
+    - add as a one liner to the paragrah
+    - add to the boxplot figure
+  - QQplot of the out-of-sample sites

+To Talk:

 - Check in on Paper
+  - Revert $\chi_{12}$ to UB and LB?
   - Go through the unresolved comments during meeting
+    - Likun Section 1 Grey texts
+    - Likun Section 2.4 Examples exponential-Gamma
+    - Likun section 5.1 red colored text
+  - Colored texts
+    - Section 1 Ben added
+    - Section 2 Proposition 2.2 (a)
-- Stationary model
+  -

 - Schedule a Thursday's meeting with Ben
   - paper submit to [`SBSS`](https://community.amstat.org/sbss/awards)
   - topic-contributed session

+- Stationary model

-## Nov.
+### Nov.
 5 Tuesday Meeting with Ben

-- [ ] Make a double spaced version of the paper, and see how long it is
+- [x] Make a double spaced version of the paper, and see how long it is
   - Flatten (no folder structure)
   - Any other particular rules I should be aware of for `arXiv`?
+  - Compile time too long.
+Anybody has overleaf account?

 ## Oct.
 29 Tuesday Meeting with Likun/Mark/Ben